SRGSSR/pillarbox-monitoring-infra/README.md

   Monitoring infrastructure. **This applies to both dev and prod environments**.
 You can switch between workspaces (as mentioned earlier) to deploy infrastructure in either the dev or prod account.
+- [21-continuous-delivery][cd]: This configuration contains the definition of the IAM roles that allow access to GitHub Action for specific repositories and operations. **This applies to both dev and prod environments**.
+You can switch between workspaces (as mentioned earlier) to deploy infrastructure in either the dev or prod account.

 ### System Flow Overview